 • Customer service

-I have a strong passion for delicious foods, movies and being creative so these pleasure activities always re-energizes my productivity, self-confidence and fuels me through difficult times and depression.
+I have a strong passion for delicious foods, movies and being creative so these pleasurable activities always re-energizes my productivity, self-confidence and fuels me through difficult times and depression.
 These three passions allow feel-good brain chemicals like dopamine, oxytocin, serotonin and endorphins to flow and re-vitalize my mind.
 I highly recommend you identify your own passions and activities you love to do and consciously add them to your daily or weekly routines in life.